What is a French drain?

-Why a French drain?
+Why you should install a French drain?

 Signs that your French drain needs to be replaced

-When the French drain is missing, several signs can be identified as indicators.
+When the French drain fails, several signs can be identified as indicators.
 The most common index is often the increase in humidity in the basement.
-While moisture can be dissipated with appliances, it is most likely that your home's foundation is cracked or the French drain is missing.
-Suspicious odours or stains from fungi or mould on walls, efflorescence of concrete, and the appearance of several cracks in the foundation are also other indicators that the French drain may be missing.
+While moisture can be dissipated with appliances, it is still very likely that the foundation of your home is cracked or that the French drain is missing.
+Rapid intervention is therefore necessary.Suspicious odours or stains from fungi or moulds on the walls, the efflorescence of the concrete, and the appearance of several cracks in the foundation are also other indicators that the French drain may be lacking.